-Medicare Advantage plans, otherwise known as Medicare Part C, is another way that Seniors can receive Medicare coverage. like Medicare Supplement plans, Medicare Advantage plans are offered by private insurance companies.
+Medicare Advantage plans, otherwise known as Medicare Part C, is another way that Medicare beneficiaries can receive Medicare coverage.
+Like Medicare Supplement plans, Medicare Advantage plans are offered by private insurance companies.

-If you enroll in a Medicare Advantage plan, you will still be enrolled in Original Medicare, however you will now receive Medicare benefits — Medicare Part A (hospital insurance), and Medicare Part B (medical insurance) — directly from the private insurance company that offers the Medicare Advantage plan as opposed to Original Medicare.
+If you enroll in a Medicare Advantage plan, you will still be enrolled in Original Medicare, however your Medicare benefits — Medicare Part A (hospital insurance), and Medicare Part B (medical insurance) — will be offered directly from the private insurance company approved by Medicare.

 Medicare Advantage plans tend to be very affordable.
-In some cases they may not require any additional premium beyond what is paid to Original Medicare.
-The one downside to Medicare Advantage Plans is that your choice of doctors may be limited to those participating in the insurance companies network.
+In some cases they may not require any additional premium beyond your Medicare Part B premium.
+Your choice of doctors may be limited to those participating in the Medicare Advantage plan’s network.

-Everyone who is enrolled in Original Medicare is eligible to purchase A Medicare Drug Plan.
-To get Medicare prescription drug coverage, you must join a plan approved by Medicare to offer Medicare drug coverage.
+Everyone who is enrolled in Original Medicare is eligible to enroll in A Medicare Prescription Drug Plan.
+To get Medicare prescription drug coverage, you must enroll in a plan approved by Medicare.

-These plans can be purchased in conjunction with a Medicare supplement or Medicare Advantage Plan.
+These plans can work in conjunction with a Medicare Supplement Insurance or Medicare Advantage Plan.